KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 #### 5.3.1 Default Methods

-The other potential extension would allow the use of a different redirection method in place of, or as well as, the OPENID:// in the core spec section 7.3.
-This would require the user's OP to provide discovery in some sense prior to the client sending the request to the user.
+An HTTP extension “Personal” would allow the use of a different redirection method in place of, or as well as, the OPENID:// defined in the [OIDC] core sped section 7.3.
+At the time of publication this section requires the user to add a browser extension to enable this header or select a user agent that will send the header.

+Syntax for the Personal Header:

+Personal: version, method encoded as base64url.

+The version is a REQUIRED string, to be “1.0”, from this spec.
+The method is optional but MUST be base64url encoded if present.

+<<<<----- to be removed - use 0.1 test value before publication ---->>>>

+If the header is not present and the OPENID:// method is not enabled by the browser the user MUST be warned to expect an odd search result display by browsers until the search engines are primed with a more user friendly response.

 #### 5.3.2 User query of Relying Party Methods